In Your Dreams (film): Voice cast

+Additional voices by Bob Bergen, Alex Cazares, SungWon Cho, Hunter Clayton Dixon, David Errigo Jr., Kellen Goff, Matthew Yang King, Cristin Milioti, Tara Strong, and Miriam Wallen.

 Production

 Development

 In April 2023, it was revealed that Erik Benson and Alex Woo would write the screenplay for the animated film In Your Dreams, which Netflix Animation would produce.
 Sony Pictures Imageworks would handle the animation.
 The studio selected Benson as co-director and Woo as the creative lead for the movie.
 In June 2024, it was announced that Woo wrote the story with Stanley Moore.

 Casting

 In June 2024, Simu Liu and Craig Robinson were announced as part of the cast.
 In March 2025, it was revealed that Cristin Milioti, Jolie Hoang-Rappaport, Elias Janssen, Gia Carides, Omid Djalili, SungWon Cho, and Zachary Noah Piser had joined the cast, with the animation well underway.

 Music

 In June 2024, it was announced that John Debney would compose the film's score.

 Release

-In Your Dreams had a limited theatrical release on November 7, 2025 in select AMC, Cinemark, Regal and other venues.
+In Your Dreams had a limited theatrical release on November 7, 2025 in select AMC, Regal, and Cinemark theaters.
 It was released on Netflix on November 14.